 From the sturdy cast iron tea pot full of Darjeeling tea to the petite dessert fork and antique plates, I was transported to many a European cafe of which it reminded me of (of course with its own Portland signature) and look forward to returning again.
 The next time you are in Portland and have an inkling for good food and the comforts of a nearby bookstore, I have the perfect match for your: Måurice + Powell’s.

-~one of the bakers working on korova cookie for an upcoming catering event.
+~one of the bakers working on the Korova cookies for an upcoming catering event.
 I ended up purchasing one to go and was glad I did.
-Måurice’s recipe is certainly unique as I inquired as to what was in the recipe: double chocolate (standard), a dash of cinnamon (not standard), and sprinkled with fleur de sol to finish (here is a similar recipe).
+Måurice’s recipe is certainly unique as I inquired as to what was in the recipe: double chocolate (standard), a dash of cinnamon (not standard), and sprinkled with fleur de sel to finish (here is TSLL’s take on the recipe).
 Simple and satiating.~

 ~my dessert of choice, dried pear and pistachio tart with Darjeeling tea~

 ~a few of the desserts and lunch options to choose from.
 Ahhh, the cheeses and oysters and cheesecakes, oh my goodness~